-Foo Fighters dedicate 'Everlong' to late drummer Taylor Hawkins at Glastonbury 2023
+Foo Fighters dedicate 'Everlong' to late drummer Taylor Hawkins at Glastonbury Festival 2023

 Grohl also brought out daughter Violet to perform ‘Show Me How’, a song he wrote for his mother.

-Find their full setlist for the slot below.
+Find the full setlist for Foo Fighters’ Glastonbury 2023 performance below.

 Foo Fighters played: